NordicESMhub/GEO4962/_episodes/05-psyplot-simple_case.md

 - "How to start/stop Jupyter notebooks in the Jupyterhub?"
 - "How to analyze and visualize CESM outputs with python?"
 - "What is the vertical coordinate in CESM?"
-- "How to interpolate on pressure levels?"
 objectives:
 - "Learn about the Jupyter ecosystem"
 - "Learn to analyze CESM CAM outputs with the test run"
-- "Learn to interpolate data on pressure levels"
 - "Learn about python packages for Earth System Modelling"
 keypoints:
 - "jupyterlab"